hsk/trans/typeclass/parametric_typeclasses.md

 ----

-<a name="2"></a>2 Previously, it has been conjectured that this required second-
+<a name="2"></a>2 Previously, it has been conjectured that this required second-order unification.
-order unification.

 ----